plone/plone.staticresources/README.rst

 .. note::

-  A note on yarn: We require the use of yarn, because it supports installing packages in a custom named directory, which npm doesn't (even using ``--prefix``, ``node_modules`` is hardcoded).
+  A note on yarn: we require the use of yarn, because it supports installing packages in a custom named directory, which npm does not (even using ``--prefix``, ``node_modules`` is hardcoded).
 Our package directory is located at: ``src/plone/staticresources/static/components``.